mvashishth/iot_cms/README.md

 NPM packages used can be found in package.json in "iotcms_deploy" directory

 The website is being hosted on Heroku.
-Click [here](iotcms.herokuapp.com)
+Click <a href="iotcms.herokuapp.com">here/a>

 For converting raw valuesfrom MPU6050 to acceleration values you can use [this](https://github.com/jrowberg/i2cdevlib/tree/master/Arduino/MPU6050) Arduino library.
 I am using a differenet one which I was unable to find at this moment.